Washington Navy Yard shooting: Reactions

-On September 17, gun control activists and relatives of victims of shootings that occurred at Sandy Hook Elementary School; Aurora, Colorado; and the Oak Creek, Wisconsin Sikh temple, came to Washington to protest for stricter gun control.
+On September 17, gun control activists and relatives of victims of shootings that occurred at Sandy Hook Elementary School; Aurora, Colorado; and the Wisconsin Sikh temple shooting, came to Washington to protest for stricter gun control.
 The activists said they hoped that the Navy Yard attack's proximity to Capitol Hill would motivate lawmakers to act to impose stricter background checks and close the gun show loophole.

 On September 25, 2013, Hewlett Packard fired the computer firm The Experts, which employed the shooter, over "its failure to respond appropriately" to the Washington Navy Yard shooter's mental health issues.

 On October 31 and December 17, 2013, the Senate's Committee on Homeland Security and Governmental Affairs held hearings examining government clearances, background checks, and physical security for federal facilities in the wake of the shootings.

 On February 20, 2014, a ceremony was held to honor the over 170 law enforcement officers, including 57 D.C.
 Metropolitan Police officers, who responded and entered the building to search for the shooter.
 Specifically, MPD Officers Scott Williams and Dorian DeSantis were given the Medal of Valor, U.S. Park Police Medal of Honor, and the Blue Badge Medal for their roles during the gun battle.

 On December 19, 2014, President Obama signed a bill authorizing the establishment of a memorial to the shooting.
 A remembrance wall was dedicated the following February.